autonity/autonity.py/README.md

 hatch run lint:check
 ```

-### Updating the Contract Wrappers
+### Updating the Contract Bindings

-To update contract wrappers for a new version of the Autonity protocol, add the
+To update contract bindings for a new version of the Autonity protocol, add the
 new [AGC](https://github.com/autonity/autonity) version (Git tag or commit ID)
-to `AUTONITY_VERSION`, then generate the contract wrappers with `make`:
+to `AUTONITY_VERSION`, then generate the contract bindings with `make`:

 ```console
 echo v0.14.0 > AUTONITY_VERSION